Ukhozi FM Shakes Things Up for Crossover Song Contest: “Ensuring Fairness and Transparency”

 It's almost that time of the year again, when fans get to choose their favourite song for 2025.
 Ukhozi FM's Song Of The Year, famously known as Ingoma Ehlukanisa Unyaka, ushers listeners and partygoers into the new year, and the most popular song plays at exactly midnight shortly after the countdown.

 In 2024, Mthandeni's smash hit featuring MaWhoo, Gucci, won the SOTY, something that is not unusual.
-This is because at the station, it's common for a maskandi song to win despite there being other popular songs in other genres.
+At the station, it's common for a maskandi song to win despite there being other popular songs in different genres.

 There were growing calls from other artists to boycott Ukhozi FM, with people on social media expressing disapproval of the station's proceedings.
-In 2023, Dogg DBN rooted for Dlala Thukzin's iPlan to win, saying that if that is not the case, they will boycott the station.
+In 2023, Dogg DBN rooted for Dlala Thukzin's iPlan to win, and threatened to boycott Ukhozi if it didn't.

 Read also